 - Click the green Add Phish Alert Instance button.

 Configure your PAB by filling out the fields in your Account Settings.
-For information about these fields, see below:
+For information about these fields, see the screenshot and list below:

-a.
-Enable Phish Alert: Select this check box if you want to enable Phish Alert Button for your account.
+- Enable Phish Alert: Select this check box if you would like to enable Phish Alert Button for your account.
 If you deploy the PAB in your organization but you don't select this check box, your organization's PAB reports will not be recorded.

-b.
 Icon: Upload your own custom icon for the Phish Alert Button.
 If you do not upload a custom icon, the default PAB icon will be used.
-To learn more about the image requirements for the icon, see our article on How to Change the PAB Icon article.
+To learn more about the image requirements for the icon, see our article on How to Change the Phish Alert Button (PAB) Icon article.

 If you have previously installed the Phish Alert Button and this is your first time adding a custom icon, you will need to reinstall the PAB for the change to occur.